DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 If you still couldn't figure out, please create a ticket for [Datadog Support][10] with a copy of debugging logs.

 ### JSON-formatted logs not appearing in Datadog
 If your logs contain an attribute that Datadog parses as a timestamp, you need to make sure that the timestamp is both current and in the correct format.
-To learn more about which attributes are parsed as timestamps, and how to make sure that the timestamp is valid, visit the [Log Processors > Log date remapper documentation][24].
+To learn more about which attributes are parsed as timestamps, and how to make sure that the timestamp is valid, visit the [Logs Processors > Log date remapper documentation][24].

 ## Contributing